Parents and carers

 If your child is struggling with their gender identity or has come out as trans, non-binary or are gender non-conforming, we recommend having a look at the genderbread person as a starting point to help you understand the flexibility and fluidity in sex, gender and sexuality.

 There are several organisations which offer support for parents of LGBT+ people.
 This support may be over the phone, online or through parent meet ups.
 Follow these links for more info:

 Support for young LGBT+ people in Hertfordshire

-YCH Services for Young People provides a wide range of support to young LGBT+ people across Hertfordshire through its young people's projects and Access Points.
+Services for Young People provides a wide range of support to young LGBT+ people across Hertfordshire through its young people's projects and SfYP young people's centres.
 More info can be found here:

 Frequently asked questions (FAQs)

 Young people from the Who not What LGBT+ group have answered some frequently asked questions that they hear from parents below, but please contact us if you have any other questions.